Police shoot man over 'terrorism-related' incident in London after several stabbed

-The police force said the incident happened in the Streatham neighborhood of south London, a bustling residential area that doesn't boast any major British landmarks like areas hit by earlier attacks.
+The attack in the Streatham neighborhood of south London, a bustling residential area that doesn't boast any major British landmarks like areas hit by earlier attacks.

-The Metropolitan Police tweeted details of the incident on Sunday afternoon, saying "The circumstances are being assessed; the incident has been declared as terrorist-related."
+"The circumstances are being assessed; the incident has been declared as terrorist-related," police said.

-#INCIDENT A man has been shot by armed officers in #Streatham.
-At this stage it is believed a number of people have been stabbed.
-The circumstances are being assessed; the incident has been declared as terrorist-related.
-Please follow @metpoliceuk for updates— Metropolitan Police (@metpoliceuk) February 2, 2020

 Police warned people to stay out of the area.